Brisbane city views

 The Sir Thomas Brisbane Planetarium is a planetariumlocated on the grounds of Brisbane Botanic Gardens in the suburb of Toowong, Brisbane, Queensland,Australia.
 The Planetarium was officially opened on 24 May 1978.

-Now, let us forget again for a moment that this article is mainly to talk about the early sixties here, as we have done above, so let us add what else could be attractive today in Brisbane, here we are talking about the year 2014 and we can add also that in Brisbane there are many shopping centre that are the size of a small town, and they are all well organized and air conditioned all under one roof that it is a pleasure to go shopping specially in those hot summer days, when one can go in there and stroll from shop to shop doing the shopping and keeping cool at the same time, what else would you want?
+Now, let us forget again for a moment that this article is mainly to talk about the early sixties here, as we have done above, so, let us add what else could be attractive today in Brisbane, here we are talking about the year 2014 and we can add also that in Brisbane there are many shopping centre that are the size of a small town, and they are all well organized and air conditioned all under one roof, which is a pleasure to go shopping specially in those hot summer days, when one can go in there and stroll from shop to shop doing the shopping and keeping cool at the same time, what else would you want?

 The Traditional Queenslander